 Reference-Based Pricing Is a Different Way of Doing Healthcare.
-Here's How to Get It Right by Christian Yantorno, Vice President of Account Management at Corporate Synergies February 7, 2023
+Here's How to Get It Right by Christian Yantorno, Vice President, Account Management

 Reference-based pricing entered the conversation a few years ago as a solution and response to unsustainable healthcare price increases, and the model is still gaining traction among self-funded organizations.
 It is becoming increasingly popular as employers embrace an alternative solution that will help them cut costs.